-The long-term expected rate of return on DRS pension plan investments of 7.4 percent for 2020 and 2019 was determined using a building-block-method.
-In selecting this assumption, the Office of the State Actuary (OSA) reviewed the historical experience data, considered the historical conditions that produced past annual investment returns, and considered Capital Market Assumptions (CMA's) and simulated expected investment returns provided by the Washington State Investment Board (WSIB).
-The WSIB uses the CMA's and their target asset allocation to simulate future investment returns over various time horizons.
+The long-term expected rate of return on DRS pension plan investments of 7.4 percent for 2021 and 2020 was determined using a building-block-method.
+In selecting this assumption, the OSA reviewed the historical experience data, considered the historical conditions that produced past annual investment returns, and considered Capital Market Assumptions (CMA's) and simulated expected investment returns provided by the Washington State Investment Board (WSIB).
+The WSIB uses the CMA's and their target asset allocation to simulate future investment returns over various future times.